AnujYadav-Dev/AnujYadav-Dev/README.md

 ## 👨‍💻 About Me

-I'm a passionate software developer with a love for creating innovative solutions and contributing to open-source projects.
-With a strong background in **Python** and **full-stack web development**, I enjoy tackling challenging problems and continuously learning new skills along the way.
+I am a dedicated software developer and a current B.Tech student in Computer Science and Engineering with a strong foundation in full-stack web development, specializing in Django for backend and React.js for frontend.
+I have a deep passion for creating innovative solutions and contributing to open-source projects, with a solid proficiency in Python and Java.

+I recently completed an internship as a Java Developer, which further strengthened my problem-solving skills and my ability to adapt to new technologies.
+I am particularly interested in cloud computing and machine learning, and I am always exploring how these fields can be integrated into modern applications.

+With strengths in teamwork, time management, and adaptability, I enjoy tackling challenging problems and continuously expanding my skill set to stay ahead in the fast-evolving tech landscape.

 ---